GeoNode/geonode/docs/new_docs/install_postgresql.md

 **For geonode**

 *Remark*: If you want to use the *postgis extension* for *postgresql* then you may follow the instructions from this site .... .
 If you do not need that (from the beginning) you can follow this instruction.
-You can even add the *posgis extension* after going through the following steps (see ... *Alternative*), but it is recommended to do the common version.
+You can even add the *posgis extension* later following the steps from the section *Alternative*.
+Anyway it is recommended to do the common version.

 *Step 1 – Create a new user (geonode)*